yuxuanxc/tp/docs/UserGuide.md

 Format: `edit-itinerary INDEX [n/NAME] [sd/START_DATE] [ed/END_DATE] [d/DESCRIPTION] [b/BUDGET]`

-* Edits the itinerary at the specified `INDEX`.
+* Edits the itinerary at the specified `INDEX` shown in the itinerary panel.
-* The index refers to the index number shown in the displayed itinerary list.
-* The index **must be a positive number** 1, 2, 3, …​
 * Field entries are the same as the `add-itinerary` command.
 * Any field can be changed by inputting its corresponding prefix in the command.